Fully Embedded Time-Series Generative Adversarial Networks: Proposed Method

 \subsection{Implementation}

-The parameters of the model are $\lambda$ and $\epsilon$.
+\revone{The hyperparameters of the model are $\lambda_{1}$, $\lambda_{2}$, and $\epsilon$.
 Additionally, while not described in notation, the dimensionality of $p_{z}$ and $p_\eta$ are also parameters of the model.
-Beyond noting that the dimensions of $p_{z}$ should correspond with the overall complexity of the data for maximum interpretability, the model is robust against choices in these parameters.
+In terms of tuning these values, $p_{z}$ should generally correspond to the estimated complexity of the input signals while $p_{\eta}$ should correspond to the complexity of the noise.
+Overestimating these values may simply lead to more complex encodings than are required, and potentially more unstable learning in the embedding space described by \cref{diz,giz}. $\lambda_{1}$ and $\lambda_{2}$ depend primarily on the scaling of the data.
+In our experiments, all data is normalized between $(-1,1)$.
+Finally, $\epsilon$ should be chosen based on the model's use-case regarding what amount of error is acceptable in reconstruction.
+In other words, this value represents the amount of error tolerable for the signal, where any error under this value can be considered stochastic noise subject to adversarial feature space learning.} All hyperparameters are fairly robust.
 To demonstrate this, the parameters are fixed for all experiments.
-The primary parameters are $\lambda=10$, and ${\epsilon}= 0.1$.
+The primary parameters are $\lambda_{1}=10$, $\lambda_{2} = 1$, and ${\epsilon}= 0.1$.
 The prior distribution $p_{z}$ and the noise distribution $p_\eta$ contain four dimensions, and both are sampled from $p_{z},p_{\eta} \sim \mathcal{U}(-1,1)$.
 All models are trained with the Adam optimization strategy \cite{kingma2014adam}, where the learning rate for the generator, encoder and both discriminators is $0.001$.
 These learning rates decay exponentially in the last $10\%$ of epochs.
 The full model implementation in Pytorch and instructions for experimental reproduction are provided in the link. \footnote{\url{https://github.com/jbeck9/FETSGAN}}